-- Ability to start and stop services; - Ability to configure audit behavior; - Ability to modify the behavior of the transmission of audit data to an external IT entity, the handling of audit data, the audit functionality when Local Audit Storage Space is full; - Ability to configure the list of TOE-provided services available before an entity is identified and authenticated, as specified in FIA_UIA_EXT.1;
+- Ability to start and stop services; - Ability to configure audit behavior (e.g. changes to storage locations for audit; changes to behavior when local audit storage space is full); - Ability to modify the behavior of the transmission of audit data to an external IT entity, the handling of audit data, the audit functionality when Local Audit Storage Space is full; - Ability to configure the list of TOE-provided services available before an entity is identified and authenticated, as specified in FIA_UIA_EXT.1; - Ability to configure thresholds for SSH rekeying; - Ability to configure the interaction between TOE components;

-Ability to configure thresholds for SSH rekeying; Ability to configure the interaction between TOE components; Ability to enable or disable automatic checking for updates or automatic updates; Ability to re-enable an Administrator account; Ability to set the time which is used for time-stamps; Ability to configure NTP; Ability to configure the reference identifier for the peer; Ability to manage the TOE's trust store and designate X.509v3 certificates as trust anchors; No other capabilities].
-Application Note: The TOE is required to provide the ability to configure the packet filtering functionality that is specified by FPF_RUL_EXT.1 as well as the IPsec functionality that is specified by the Base-PP. Other selections may be made by the ST author but they are not required for conformance to this PP-Module.
+- Ability to enable or disable automatic checking for updates or automatic updates; - Ability to re-enable an Administrator account; - Ability to set the time which is used for time-stamps; - Ability to configure NTP; - Ability to configure the reference identifier for the peer; - Ability to manage the TOE's trust store and designate X.509v3 certificates as trust anchors; - No other capabilities]].